Therapy starts with connection—and that begins with getting to know each other.

 Dr. Sarah Mandelbaum, a young woman in graduation cap and gown smiling as she receives a hood from an older man in academic regalia during a graduation ceremony.

 Therapy with me is person-centered and responsive to what’s happening in your life.
-Some sessions might focus on practical skills like boundary setting or emotional regulation; others might explore patterns, beliefs, or past experiences.
+Some sessions focus on practical skills like boundary setting or emotional regulation; others explore patterns, beliefs, or past experiences.
 We’ll go at a pace that feels right for you.

 At its core, therapy is about connection.
 I aim to create a space where you feel safe being honest, supported in your growth, and empowered to make meaningful change.